-700 Registration of Investment Advisers
+700 Registration of Investment Advisors Advisers

 - (a) A person applying for a license as an investment adviser in Delaware shall make application for such license on Form ADV (Uniform Application for Investment Adviser Registration under the Investment Advisers Act of 1940).
-Amendments to such application shall also be made on Form ADV. - (b) An applicant shall file its application, together with the fee required by the Act, with Investment Adviser Registration Depository ("IARD") and shall file with the Director such other information as the Director may reasonably require. - (c) Registration expires at the end of the calendar year.
-Any investment adviser may renew its registration by filing with the IARD such information as is required by IARD and the Director, together with the fee required by the Act. - (d) An investment adviser registered with the Director shall register with the Director at least one investment adviser representative. - (e) For the purposes of Section 73-302(a) of the Act, an application will not be deemed complete until a investment adviser is also registered through IARD with the principal state in which the investment adviser does business (if registration in such state is required by that state), or at the discretion of the Director. - (f) An application for registration will not be effective until the registration on IARD has been approved by the Unit.
+Amendments to such application shall also be made on Form ADV. - (b) An applicant shall file its application, together with the fee required by the Act, with the Financial Industry Regulatory Authority's Investment Adviser Registration Depository ("IARD") and shall file with the Commissioner Director such other information as the Commissioner Director may reasonably require. - (c) Registration expires at the end of the calendar year.
+Any investment adviser may renew its registration by filing with the IARD such information as is required by the Financial Industry Regulatory Authority IARD and the Director, together with the fee required by the Act. - (d) Except for an investment advisor advisor that is a sole proprietorship or the substantial equivalent, an investment adviser registered with the Commissioner Director shall register with the Commissioner Director at least one investment advisor advisor representative. - (e) For the purposes of Section 73-302(a) of the Act, an application will not be deemed complete until a investment adviser is also registered through IARD with the principal state in which the investment adviser does business (if registration in such state is required by that state), or at the discretion of the Director. - (f) An application for registration will not be effective until the registration on IARD has been approved by the Unit.

 4 DE Reg.
-510 (09/01/00)

-7 DE Reg.
-213 (08/01/03) 15 DE Reg.
-529 (10/01/11) 18 DE Reg.
-394 (11/01/14) 23 DE Reg.
-776 (03/01/20)
+510 (9/1/00) 7 DE Reg.
+213 (8/1/03) 15 DE Reg.
+529 (10/01/11)